Birds of North Carolina:

 Coastal Plain Fairly common to mostly now uncommon (and declining) breeding summer resident, in the Tidewater and northern coast regions, most frequent in refuges.
 Apparently does not nest south of Carteret.
 Common (but declining) winter resident, at least locally, in the Tidewater and northern coastal areas, south to Carteret.
 Farther south, and inland, it is an uncommon winter resident, though it can be locally numerous along the Roanoke River.
 Average dates for wintering birds, late Sep to late Mar.
 Peak counts:

 Piedmont Generally an uncommon winter resident, though can be locally fairly common; declining in numbers in recent decades.
 Early Oct to early Apr.
+As many as five at Jordan Lake (Chatham) on 18 Jul 2024 was a quite high count for the summer season.
+Summer reports of this species inland generally are of Mallards or Mallard x Black Duck hybrids, though this report was made by several experienced birders.
 Peak counts: 2,000+, Pee Dee NWR, 2001 (undated).

 Mountains Rare to locally uncommon winter resident/visitor.
 Most frequent at low elevations, especially in Buncombe and Henderson.
 Early Oct to late Mar.
 Peak counts: